akrah/TKDetection/README.md

   sudo make install
 ~~~

-The the list of the Qxt widgets does not appears in the list of the widgets of QtDesigner:
+If Qxt widgets does not appear on QtDesigner:

 ~~~
   sudo ln -s /usr/local/Qxt/lib/libQxtGui.so.0 /usr/lib/
   sudo ln -s /usr/local/Qxt/lib/libQxtCore.so.0 /usr/lib/
 ~~~

-Reload  QtDesigner.
+Restart QtDesigner.

 ### 6. QwtPolar
 [Top](#tkdetection)

-Use the version available on the site:  http://sourceforge.net/projects/qwtpolar.
+Use the version available on the website http://sourceforge.net/projects/qwtpolar.
-Install it by replacing *x-x-x* with the number of the downloaded version:
+Replacing *x-x-x* by the downloaded version number:

 ~~~